Xilinx-CNS/ebpf_asm/README.md

 * `set`, `&`, `and`: Jump if the bitwise AND of `dst` and `src` is nonzero.

 Both `dst` and `src` registers are considered as quads (`.q`); a `src` immediate is considered a long (`.l`).
-Explicit size suffixes are accepted but ignored.
+Explicit size suffixes are not accepted.

 #### call